braze-inc/braze-docs/_docs/_help/help_articles/push/reducing_payload_size.md

 If you can't launch a push campaign or Canvas step because your push payload is too large, check out these tips for reducing your push notification payload size.

-> Our recommended payload size is **3,807 bytes**.
-If your push exceeds this size, part of your message may be cut off, or the push may not be sent at all.
+> Our maximum payload size is **3,807 bytes**.
+If your push exceeds this size, the message may not be sent.
+As a best practice, keep your payload to a few hundred bytes.

 ## What is a push payload?